dsuryd/dotNetify-Elements/DevApp/server/Docs/Form/NumberField.md

             Min = 0,
             Max = 8
          })
-         .WithRangeValidation(this, 0, 8, "Must be between 0' and 8'");
+         .WithRangeValidation(0, 8, "Must be between 0' and 8'");

       AddProperty<int?>("HeightInches")
-         .WithAttribute(this, new NumberFieldAttribute
+         .WithAttribute(new NumberFieldAttribute
          {
             Label = "Height (in):",
             Placeholder = "Inches",